influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.5/administration/logs.md

 If using the package install on a `sysvinit` system, the config file for logrotate is installed in `/etc/logrotate.d`.
 You can view the file [here](https://github.com/influxdb/influxdb/blob/master/scripts/logrotate).

+## Generating separate HTTP request logs

+InfluxDB 1.5 introduces the option to log HTTP request traffic separately from the other InfluxDB log output.
+When HTTP request logging is enabled, the HTTP logs are intermingled by default with internal InfluxDB logging.
+By redirecting the HTTP request log entries to a separate file, both log files are easier to read, monitor, and debug.

+**To generate separate HTTP request logging:**

+Locate the `[http]` section of your InfluxDB configuration file and set the `access-log-path` option to specify the path where HTTP log entries should be written.

+**Notes:**

+* If `influxd` is unable to access the specified path, it will log an error and fall back to writing the request log to `stderr`.
+* The `[httpd]` prefix is stripped when HTTP request logging is redirected to a separate file, allowing access log parsing tools (like [lnav](https://lnav.org)) to render the files without additional modification.
+* To rotate the HTTP request log file, use the `copyrotate` method of `logrotate` or similar to leave the original file in place.

 ## Structured logging

 With InfluxDB 1.5, structured logging is supported and enable machine-readable and more developer-friendly log output formats.
 The two new structured log formats, `logfmt` and `json`, provide easier filtering and searching with external tools and simplifies integration of InfluxDB logs  with Splunk, Papertrail, Elasticsearch, and other third party tools.